lenmoyouziJiangjun/JavaLearn/SunDemo/src/nio/server/README.txt

 "N*" servers use non-blocking mode and Selectors to determine which Channels are ready to perform I/O.

-B1:	A single-threaded server which completely services each
+B1:	A javapattern.single-threaded server which completely services each
 	connection before moving to the next.

 B2:	A multi-threaded server which creates a new thread for each